 Complete atrioventricular block

-- Cases resulting from neonatal lupus may present in utero or during infancy with main finding of bradycardia.
-Complications include hydrops fetalis, pericardial effusion, and endocardial fibroelastosis.
-Episodic murmurs and gallops may be observed in neonates and are associated with high mortality.
+Presentations vary with the age of onset.
+Congenital complete heart block is generally irreversible.
+Cases resulting from neonatal lupus may present in utero or during infancy.
+Complications can include hydrops fetalis, pericardial effusion, and endocardial fibroelastosis.

 I44.2 – Atrioventricular block, complete